• Skip to primary navigation

 Stir in the peanut butter, honey, coconut oil, and vanilla.

-Once fully combined, press onto the parchment paper lined baking sheet and spread into a flat layer.
+Once fully combined, press the granola mixture into an even layer on the prepared baking sheet and spread flat.

 Bake for 18-22 minutes, or until it starts to turn golden brown.